Codasip

 What you could be doing during your work placement

 Codasip develops a portfolio of RISC-V based processors, easily customizable using a unique toolset, Codasip Studio.
-Placements are available in the newly created design centres in Bristol and Cambridge.
+Placements are available in our established and growing design centres in Bristol and Cambridge.

 You will be assigned to a design team developing our next generation of RISC-V processor cores, or performing customisation work for an existing core.
 The work will be meaningful and project related, using the latest EDA tools for silicon design.
 Work could be on architecture, design and verification activities and we are looking for enthusiastic people with a willingness to learn and contribute.
 You will be assigned a mentor who will guide you through your placement and help you develop your skills beyond those which can be learned in a lecture theatre environment.